mssalvatore/recipes/recipes/taco-stuffed-shells.md

 5. Mix the seasoning sauce into the beef until the beef is thoroughly coated.
    Simmer until the excess moisture has evaporated.

-6. Coat the bottom and sides of a baking dish with a thin layer of marinara to keep the shells from sticking to the dish.
+6. Coat the bottom and sides of a baking dish with a thin layer of salsa to keep the shells from sticking to the dish.

 7. Spoon the ground beef into the shells and place them in the baking dish.
 Do